score-json/json/TSF/trustable/parse-json-data/PJD-03.md

 normative: true
 ---

-The service provided by nlohmann/json parses all texts that conform to the JSON grammar.
+The service provided by the nlohmann/json library parses all texts that conform to the JSON grammar.